VirgilSecurity/virgil-iotkit/tools/virgil-device-initializer/README.md

 #### Ubuntu OS, Debian OS
 Virgil Device Initializer is distributed as a package.

-In order to download and install the Virgil Device Initializer on Ubuntu, Debian, use the YUM package manager and the following command:
+In order to download and install the Virgil Device Initializer on Ubuntu, Debian, use the YUM package manager and run the following command:
 ```bash
 $ sudo apt-get install virgil-iot-sdk-tools
 ```